adobecom/milo/libs/features/seotech/README.md

 You can also specify `seotech-sheet-url` as a query parameter.
 Otherwise SEOTECH will search for _/structured-data.json_ at the root of the current page.

-Please see For more details see [SEOTECH](https://wiki.corp.adobe.com/display/seoteam/SEOTECH+API) (Corp Only) for list of supported structured data.
+See [seotech page](https://git.corp.adobe.com/pages/wcms/seotech/) (Corp Only) for list of supported structured data types.